rory81/growing_funds/README.md

 This project gives people a change to get funding for their own hobby project, their life long dream project or solving heartaches projects.

 ## UX and Features
+To make sure all user stories were made or **not** made for a specific reason an Excel file was made with the following fields:
+- Perspective: from which user's point of view am I looking
+- Regarding: which part of the site does it apply to
+- I want to be able to: what would that specific user want
+- So that I can: what goal does that specific user want to achieve with that action
+- Status: options were '*Not Started*', '*Ongoing*' or '*Done*' to maintain overview of the status of the entire backlog.

-The User Stories where made for two kind of users:
+The User Stories where made for three kind of users:
 1) The site user, looking for an interesting project to pledge to
 2) A crowdfunding host, wanting to present its project to the public and get money to realise the project.
 3) The admin, wanting to keep the site up and running

-Some aspects are relevant to the first two users, like:
+Some aspects are relevant to the first and second group of users, like:
 - able to register easily
 - get an email after registration
 - login and logout with emailaddress